 WHY HISTORIC PRESERVATION MATTERS TO CARTHAGE

-4. It contributes to job creation, for example renovation and construction work, tourism, small businesses, the service sector.
+4. It contributes to job creation, for example, renovation and construction work, tourism, small businesses, the service sector.

 10. Historic preservation educates us – historic structures and places tell us about our past.
-There are lessons to be learned from the geography of a battlefield, the physical location of a building, the building materials and ornate workmanship (or not) of an old home, servants’ quarters (or not), the hitching post out front…they all tell us how our forbearers lived and died.
+There are lessons to be learned from the geography of a battlefield, the physical location of a building, the building materials and ornate quality (or not) of an old home, servants’ quarters (or not), the hitching post out front…they all tell us how our forbearers lived and died.